by Leeor Groen

 The Trondheim Business School of the university has around 1,300 students and includes part-time studies and continuing education.

-The University of Oslo wears the crown of tradition
+3. The University of Oslo

 UiO, as it is known to locals, was founded back in 1811 and has built its way to becoming the third best university from the Nordic countries, according to Shanghai Ranking.
-Great facilities of the university include research centres, libraries and museums.
+The great facilities of the university include research centres, libraries and museums.
 Many of them may not be specialized in business, but studying business at the University of Oslo will certainly look impressive in your portfolio, since the institution has tied collaborations with Brazil, China, India, Japan, Russia, the USA and many others.

 Annually, around 28,000 students enrol in UiO, out of whom 22% come from abroad.
 The tuition-free (for EEA students) university charges semester taxes of around 3,060 USD in total, but also provides students the possibility of working part-time during their studies.